-My new writing career focuses on high quality, thought-provoking stories about women’s issues.
-I’m excited to be finishing my first fiction novel and look forward to sharing that story with the world.
-My passion for dance inspired my blog, “Life Lessons from the Dance Floor“.
-Other writing projects in various stages of development include a screenplay, second novel, memoir, poetry collection, play, and personal essays.
+My new writing career focuses on high quality, thought-provoking, inspirational stories about women, drawing from my own rich life’s experiences.
+I’m excited to be sending my first novel, “Trying,” out to publishing agents shortly and look forward to sharing that story with the world.
+My passion for dance inspired my “just for fun” blog, Life Lessons from the Dance Floor.
+Other writing projects in various stages of development include a screenplay (adapted from my novel), second novel, memoir (“Mighty Misfit”), poetry collection, play, and personal essays.

 I am a Resident Writer at the Melrose, MA Follow Your Art Community Studios and a member of Boston’s Grub Street Center for Creative Writing.